How to Start a Podcast for Your Small Business: The Step-By-Step Guide

 - What is your target demographic?

-- Do they have values, personality types, attitudes, interests/hobbies?
+- The values, personality types, attitudes, interests/hobbies, or do they have?

 - What needs, challenges and frustrations do they have?

 - What pushes them to make purchasing decisions?

 Step 3: Pick your podcast name, theme music, and cover art

 So, now that you know the topic and audience of your show—Now what?
 Well, the good news is that the hard part is over, and now is where you get to unleash your inner creativity!